Northern cassowary

-The northern cassowary (Casuarius unappendiculatus) also known as the one-wattled cassowary, single-wattled cassowary, or golden-necked cassowary, is a large, stocky flightless bird of northern New Guinea.
+The northern cassowary (Casuarius unappendiculatus), also known as the one-wattled cassowary, single-wattled cassowary, or golden-necked cassowary, is a large, stocky flightless bird of northern New Guinea.
 It is one of the three living species of cassowary, alongside the dwarf cassowary and the southern cassowary.
-It is a member of the superorder Paleognathae.
+It is a member of the superorder Palaeognathae.

 Taxonomy

 Edward Blyth first identified the northern cassowary from a specimen from an aviary located in Calcutta, India, in 1860.
 It is the most recently discovered of all the cassowary species.
 The genus name Casuarius is derived from the Malay word kesuari "cassowary", while the species name unappendiculatus refers to the species' single wattle.
 Officially, there are no subspecies, though some authors list several subspecies.